Ronald Camp (R.C.) Bailey

 Ronald Camp (R.C.)
 Bailey, 87, of League City, Texas, passed away peacefully on March 29, 2020.
 He was born on Nov.
-2, 1932 and was raised by his parents, Victoria and Floyd Bailey, his beloved uncle, Gentry Bailey, and devoted grandmother, Mattie Bailey, in Gurdon, Arkansas.
+2, 1932 and was raised by his parents, Victoria and Floyd Bailey, in Gurdon, Arkansas.

-He was proud of his time in the U.S. Navy from 1952-1954.
-He then graduated from Henderson State University, where he met the love of his life, Sara Redding.
-They lived happily ever after for more than 63 years.
-Their love story is an inspiration.
+He served in the U.S. Navy from 1952-1954, and then attended Henderson State University.
+There, he played football and met the love of his life, Sara Redding.
+They married and lived happily together for more than 63 years.

 He was preceded in death by both his parents, and his twin sister, Marilyn Bailey Gregory of Ft.
 Worth, Texas.
-His family includes Sara Redding Bailey (wife), Lisa Bailey Radebaugh (daughter) and her husband, Bob Radebaugh of Austin, Texas; Lindy Bailey Schillaci (daughter) and her husband, Vinny Schillaci, of Nassau Bay, Texas; Carol Bailey Cain (daughter) of Austin, Texas; and his granddaughters, Heather Marie Nash (and husband Jon Ryan Browning) of West Linn, Oregon, Sara Elizabeth Radebaugh and Grace Ann Radebaugh, both of Austin, Texas.
-His family also included Calvin “Buddy” Gregory (brother-in-law), Cathey and Ken Turner (sister- and brother-in-law) of Little Rock, Arkansas.
+His family includes Sara Redding Bailey (wife), Lisa Bailey Radebaugh (daughter) and her husband, Bob Radebaugh of Austin, Texas; Lindy Bailey Schillaci (daughter) and her husband, Vinny Schillaci, of Nassau Bay, Texas; Carol Bailey Cain (daughter) of Austin, Texas; and his granddaughters, Heather Nash (and husband Jon Ryan Browning) of West Linn, Oregon, Sara and Grace, both of Austin, Texas.
+His family also included Calvin Gregory (brother-in-law), Cathey and Ken Turner (sister- and brother-in-law) of Little Rock, Arkansas.
 He also had many nieces and nephews, who all loved their “Uncle Ronnie.”

 Though he was surrounded by women (wife, daughters and granddaughters) in his family, he touched the lives of many young men through coaching over multiple decades.
 He is fondly remembered and honored by so many, who still hold him as a hero in their hearts.